Open Sales and Distribution Model OSDM

 To define unified process steps for offering, booking, fulfillment and after sale.

-To define unified messages that are support the distributor, the allocator as well as the fare provider role.
+To define unified messages that are support the distributor, the distributor as well as the fare provider role.

 To provide a specification that can be supported by existing or upcoming systems without major investments to secure existing investments